AbhiramT21/tasksix/README.md

 4. **Observe Packets in Wireshark:**
    - Go back to Wireshark.
    - In the packet list pane, look for ICMP packets.
 You should see:
-     - Four ICMP Echo Request packets.
+     - Four ICMP Echo Request packets (Type 8).
-     - Four ICMP Echo Reply packets.
+     - Four ICMP Echo Reply packets (Type 0).

 5. **Verify Packet Count:**
    - Ensure that the capture shows exactly four ICMP requests and four ICMP responses.